Amen-Zelealem/Financial-News-Analysis/README.md

-# Financial Analysis Project Interim Report
+# Financial Analysis Report

 ## Overview

-The **Financial Analysis Project** aims to analyze a large corpus of financial news data to uncover correlations between news sentiment and stock market movements.
+The **Financial Analysis** Project aims to analyze a large corpus of financial news data to uncover correlations between news sentiment and stock market movements.
 This initiative is designed to refine skills in Data Engineering (DE), Financial Analytics (FA), and Machine Learning Engineering (MLE).
 The project not only deepens the understanding of essential financial analytic techniques but also simulates the pressures and deadlines typical in the financial analytics field.
 ## Business Objective

 Nova Financial Solutions seeks to enhance its predictive analytics capabilities to significantly boost its financial forecasting accuracy and operational efficiency through advanced data analysis.
 As a Data Analyst, the primary focus is on: